BrenoLudgero/Web-Robotron-2084/README.md

 # Web Robotron: 2084 (Work In Progress)
-Robotron: 2084 is a classic arcade game released in 1982\
+Robotron: 2084 is a classic arcade game released in 1982 by Williams Electronics, Inc.\
 This repository aims to faithfully recreate the game with online high score leaderboards

 ## Usage